-In a review published last year in The Lancet, I chronicled decades of immune-based research leading to CAR T-cell therapy, noting the groundbreaking work of James Allison and Tasuku Honjo, who jointly received the Nobel Prize in Physiology or Medicine in 2018 for advancing the study of checkpoint inhibitors.
+In a review published in 2020, The Lancet Oncology, I chronicled decades of immune-based research leading to CAR T-cell therapy, noting the groundbreaking work of James Allison and Tasuku Honjo, who jointly received the Nobel Prize in Physiology or Medicine in 2018 for advancing the study of checkpoint inhibitors.
 Drs.
 Allison and Honjo discovered T-cell inhibitory signaling pathways that, when activated, prevent effective cancer immunity.
 Dr. Allison found that a protein on the surface of T-cells, called CTLA-4, functions as an immune checkpoint and desensitizes immune response.
 In a separate effort, Dr. Honjo and his team identified another molecule that influences T-cell activity.
 Called PD-1, it sticks to a molecule on cancer cells called PD-L1.
 When these two molecules join up, immune cells lose their ability to detect tumor cells.

 Their work, which started in the 1990s, led to a stunning revelation: Both CTLA-4 and PD-1 can be manipulated by drugs called checkpoint inhibitors.
 Without these central findings, immunotherapy as we know it would not exist.